-A Guide for Newly Appointed Police Chiefs in Massachusetts (2022 Edition)
+A Guide for Newly Appointed Police Chiefs in Massachusetts (2023 Edition) (PDF DOWNLOAD ONLY)

-This guide has been developed to provide newer chiefs with a basic overview of many of the laws which they will encounter during their tenure.
+This guide has been developed to provide newer chiefs and police leaders with a basic overview of many of the laws which they will encounter during their tenure.

-Furthermore, it should be noted that this guide is being produced after the passage of An Act Relative to Justice, Equity and Accountability in Law Enforcement in the Commonwealth.1 This reform law created a Peace Officers Standards and Training Commission (POST) for the first time in Massachusetts.
+This guide was produced after the passage of An Act Relative to Justice, Equity and Accountability in Law Enforcement in the Commonwealth, otherwise known as the police reform law.1 This reform law created a Peace Officers Standards and Training Commission (POST) for the first time in Massachusetts.
 While much of the law has already been implemented, many aspects are still being developed and the situation remains fluid.
 As a result, this topic has not been covered within this edition of this guide, and new chiefs are best advised to consult the POST website for the most up-to-date information at: https://www.mass.gov/orgs/post-commission

 To receive an invoice instead of credit card payment, please email firstname.lastname@example.org